 ]]>

-How to Pre-Fill the Checkout Fields via URL Parameters. https://cartflows.com/docs/how-to-pre-fill-the-checkout-fields-via-url-parameters/ Thu, 04 Feb 2021 14:04:19 +0000 https://cartflows.com/?post_type=docs&p=37316 We are introducing a new feature to pre-fill the checkout fields via sending contact information from URL parameters.
-After many requests, we decided to integrate it in the CartFlows, and in this article, we will see how to set it up and how to use it.
+How to Pre-Fill the Checkout Fields via URL Parameters? https://cartflows.com/docs/how-to-pre-fill-the-checkout-fields-via-url-parameters/ Thu, 04 Feb 2021 14:04:19 +0000 https://cartflows.com/?post_type=docs&p=37316 CartFlows now includes a feature to pre-fill checkout fields by passing customer information through URL parameters.
+After many requests, we have integrated this functionality directly into CartFlows to help you streamline the checkout experience and boost conversions.

-Remember, this feature works on the CartFlows Checkout page and not on any other page.
+Important: This feature only works on the CartFlows Checkout page and will not function on any other page.

-For example, If you want to send the user’s email address, first name then your checkout page URl should be created as follows:
+For example, if you want to pre-fill the customer’s first name and email address, your checkout page URL should look like this:

 https://yourdomain.com/checkout-page/?billing_first_name=John&[email protected]